Skip to main content

 Mobile

-Before I found Working Copy, a solid mobile git solution for iOS was the missing piece for keeping notes in a git repository.
-There are equally good options on Android like MGit or Termux.
-Working Copy offers free repository cloning and viewing, with push capabilities available through in-app purchase.
-The app includes SSH key support, syntax highlighting, and markdown preview.
-It’s an excellent mobile git client for iOS.
+Before I found Working Copy, a solid mobile Git solution for iOS was the missing piece for keeping notes in a Git repository.
+There are equally good options on Android, such as MGit or Termux.
+Working Copy offers free repository cloning and viewing, with push capabilities available through an in-app purchase.
+The app includes SSH key support, syntax highlighting, and Markdown preview.
+It’s an excellent mobile Git client for iOS.

 Save Menu